Inner Fountain of Youth

 5. Sustainable Landscaping And Climate Resilient Design

 How about developing your backyard?
-Follow these simple steps to implement sustainable landscaping and climate-resilient design:
+Follow these simple steps to implement sustainable landscaping and climate resilient design:

 • Set Parameters: Determine what you want to achieve with your design.
 Focus on one specific aspect, like adding a bench near the fence, to allow the rest of the area to act as a variable.